patelandpatel/patelandpatel/README.md

 ## Data Scientist | Machine Learning Engineer

-- 🔬 I build predictive models and extract insights from complex datasets
+- 🤖 Developing ML models (scikit-learn, XGBoost) for prediction and classification tasks
-- 📊 Passionate about turning data into actionable business solutions
+- 🧠 Building AI agents with LangChain for automated reasoning and decision-making
-- 🤖 Experienced in deploying ML models to production environments
+- 📚 Implementing RAG systems and NLP pipelines for semantic search and recommendations
-- 📚 Continuously learning and sharing knowledge with the data science community
+- 🚀 Deploying models with CI/CD pipelines (GitHub Actions, Docker) for automated releases

 ---